wix-incubator/eslint-plugin-lodash/.github/CONTRIBUTING.md

 ## Creating a pull request

 * Please adhere to the style and formatting of the code.
 * Write tests for any changes.
+This project should always remain at 100% coverage!
 * Create purposeful and complete commits.

 ### Before committing

 * Make sure that `npm test` passes.
 * Pick a concise commit message.
+* If you make changes to rule configuration, make sure to include them in the rule's options schema and docs.